 ITU-T Study Group 16 has conducted work and studies on multimedia coding, systems and applications, and Study Group 6 of the ITU Radiocommunication Sector (ITU-R) has conducted work on broadcasting services relevant to ICT accessibility for persons with disabilities.

 It is also pertinent to mention that broadband access and usage are highly dependent on literacy, and ICT literacy as well.
-The United Nations Educational, Scientific and Cultural Organization (UNESCO) estimates that 750 million people aged 15 and above worldwide are illiterate, i.e. they cannot read or write; and two-thirds of them are women.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) estimates that 750 million people aged 15 and above worldwide are illiterate, i.e. they cannot read or write, while two-thirds of them are women.
 Several issues encountered by both disability groups and illiterate groups of people have common solutions.

 It is important to gather information and data addressing many key issues relating to accessibility to telecommunications/ICTs for persons with disabilities.
 Therefore, a methodology should be developed to assist the information-gathering process.